-service component agreement,
+service agreement,

 service component profiles,

 space communication service profile,

 transfer service profile,

 retrieval service profile, and

 forward offline service profile.

 This section describes the conceptual building blocks and the Service Component-based Information Entities.

 Functional ResourceS

 Functional Resources are abstract representations of the functionality needed to provide space communication and navigation services, defined at a level of granularity sufficient to specify the configuration parameters, monitored parameters, and notifiable events associated with that functionality.
 Functional Resources exist to represent such information as it applies to a cross support interface – if a processing function does not have unique monitored parameters, notifiable events, or any configuration parameters that need to be set (possibly through configuration profiles), queried, or reconfigured(via real-time control directives), then it does not have a Functional Resource to represent it.
 Note that only one of these facets needs to be present in order for a function to need to be represented by a Functional Resource.